Have we found the mass graves of Jews murdered in Eastern Europe?

 For example, Germar Rudolf, a German Holocaust denier, describes how in 1996 the townspeople of Marijampole, Lithuania attempted to erect a memorial to murdered Jews from their town.
 According to Rudolf, the townspeople searched for the mass grave where “tens of thousands” of murdered Jews supposedly had been buried but they could not find it.
-His source was a newspaper article in a Lithuanian newspaper.
-Extending this “failure” to find even one mass grave in Marijampole, Jürgen Graf, a Swiss Holocaust denier, insists that such incidents mean that “. . . material evidence of a mass murder of Jews in the alleged numbers is totally nonexistent.”
+His source was an article in a Lithuanian newspaper.
+Extending this “failure” to find even one mass grave at Marijampole, Jürgen Graf, a Swiss Holocaust denier, insists that such incidents mean that “. . . material evidence of a mass murder of Jews in the alleged numbers is totally nonexistent.”

 The facts are:

-The Einsatzgruppen and their collaborators murdered Jews throughout Eastern Europe as they made their way into the heart of the Soviet Union (Operation Barbarossa); the Nazis occupied Lithuania, Latvia, Ukraine, Crimea, and other Soviet controlled areas after June 1941.
+The Einsatzgruppen and their collaborators murdered Jews throughout Eastern Europe as they made their way into the heart of the Soviet Union (Operation Barbarossa); the Nazis occupied Lithuania, Latvia, the Ukraine, Crimea, and other Soviet controlled areas after June 1941.
 There are thousands of mass graves filled with the remains of murdered Jews.
 As of 2013, a project of Yad Vashem has documented 1,590 mass graves in part of the Ukraine alone.
 Father Patrick Desbois, who is dedicated to documenting the murder of the Jews in the Ukraine, had also located and documented mass graves.
-Contrary to the claims of Holocaust deniers, there was no “missing” mass grave in Marijampole, Lithuania, as inaccurately reported in one newspaper article from one Lithuanian newspaper.
-The mass grave was found 300 feet away from its anticipated position.
+Contrary to the claims of Holocaust deniers, there was no “missing” mass grave at Marijampole, as inaccurately reported in one newspaper article from one Lithuanian newspaper.
+The mass grave was found 300 feet away from its anticipated location.

 Facts about the murder of the Jews of Marijampole: